 The very word "News" still carries strong connotations that whatever it embraces is believable, credible, to be taken seriously.
 Just the fact that something is labeled as news, or is carried by or referenced on a known news outlet, gives it a dangerous power to deceive.
-As New York Times reporter Noam Cohen observed: "Most of the damage from false [internet-driven] reports occurs in less than an hour."
+As New York Times reporter Noam Cohen observed: "Most of the damage from false [Internet-driven] reports occurs in less than an hour."

-Depending on your point of view, the internet is either:

-A. The most wondrous and important communications and information tool ever devised and is transforming business, democracy, society and the world.
-Or...

-D. A fetid swamp of lies, misinformation, perversion, sleaze, fraudulent behavior, unsubstantiated claims, unchecked self-aggrandizement, pathetic self-absorption, smarmy rumors, damaging speculation, deliberate attacks and general mischief-making.
+Depending on your point of view, the Internet is either: (a.) the most wondrous and important communications and information tool ever devised that is transforming business, democracy, society and the world, or (b.) a fetid swamp of lies, misinformation, perversion, sleaze, fraudulent behavior, unsubstantiated claims, unchecked selfaggrandizement, pathetic self-absorption, smarmy rumors, damaging speculation, deliberate attacks and general mischief-making.
 And, oh yes, politics.

-Today, as they navigate the murky waters of cyberspace, information users and news consumers are stuck with the responsibility of figuring out what's truth and what's not making them ripe targets for hoaxes and misinformation, deliberate or not.

-Which makes the internet the perfect vehicle for attacks, mischief, dishonesty and wrongdoing.
+Today, as they navigate the murky waters of cyberspace, information users and news consumers are stuck with the responsibility of figuring out what's truth and what's not-making them ripe targets for hoaxes and misinformation, deliberate or not.
+Which makes the Internet the perfect vehicle for attacks, mischief, dishonesty and wrongdoing.
 Identity can be cloaked.
 Anonymity means the old rule "consider the source" no longer applies.
 In the absence of traditional journalistic practices, there's no oversight, no checks and balances, no fact checking.
-Whatever the internet is, it's not credible journalism.
+Whatever the Internet is, it's not credible journalism.